tankh99/tp/docs/DeveloperGuide.md

 There are a few classes and methods used to interact with the add appointment command.
 1. `AddAppointmentCommand`
-   1. Defines add appointment command key word and other error messages.
+   1. Define add appointment command key word and other error messages.
 2. `AddAppointmentCommand#execute()`
    1. Validates the results of the `AddAppointmentCommandParser#parse()`
    2. Adds a valid appointment to CogniCare.